 Difference Between Equity vs Asset

 The interpretation of the above equation is “Assets which are created by the company after paying off all the debts”.
-We can also say that Shareholder’s Equity in Net Assets of Company or it is also called as the Net worth of Company.
-Positive Shareholder’s Equity is Good Sign of Financial Condition of the Company, which means that the company has sufficient amount of Assets to Pay off its all due i.e. Liabilities.
-In the same line, negative Equity reflects, Company doesn’t have a sufficient amount of Assets for paying of its due.
-This gives a negative impact on the Company.
+We can also say that Shareholder’s Equity in the Net Assets of the Company, it is also called the Company’s Net worth.
+Positive Shareholder’s Equity is a Good Sign of the Company’s Financial Condition, which means that the company has sufficient Assets to Pay off its all due, i.e., Liabilities.
+Along the same line, negative Equity reflects that Company doesn’t have sufficient assets to pay it due.
+This has a negative impact on the Company.
 Utilization of Equity is done mainly for two purposes:

 - Creation of Assets or